Biotechnology

 New answer posted

-If you wish to learn in detail about specific areas of Biotechnology Engineering like food biotechnology, pharmaceutical biotechnology and biochemical engineering an M.Tech in Biotechnology could be a promising option for valuable practical learning, better career prospects and hefty paychecks.
+Yes, it is.
+Areas of Biotechnology Engineering like food biotechnology, pharmaceutical biotechnology and biochemical engineering are covered in an M.Tech in Biotechnology.
+It can be a promising option for valuable practical learning, better career prospects and hefty paychecks.

 The demand for biotech professionals is evolving and a master's degree can give you specialised knowledge and leadership roles in industries like healthcare, pharmaceuticals, and agriculture.
 Having said that whether or not to go for the course solely depends on your interests, passions and career plans.